 How Can We Help?

-For detailed technical specifications on our UV, blue, and green laser diodes click the button below or talk to one of our laser experts today by Contacting Us Here, or by calling 636.272.7227!
+For detailed technical specifications on our UV, blue, and green laser diodes click the button below or talk to one of our laser experts today by Contacting Us with the button below, or by emailing us at [email protected]!

-Additionally, if you want to learn more about laser fundamentals check out out Lasers 101 laser selection guide.
+Additionally, if you want to learn more about laser fundamentals check out our Lasers 101 laser selection guide.